Ranatos/RP2040-Zero-liquid-temperature-sensor/README.md

 1. I use tool called [Fan Control](https://github.com/Rem0o/FanControl.Releases).
 Download latest plugin DLL from [Releases](https://github.com/Naata/Trinket-M0-liquid-temperature-sensor/releases).
 Use instructions from [FanControl Wiki](https://github.com/Rem0o/FanControl.Releases/wiki/Plugins#requirements).
 2. Set environment variable SENSOR_COM_PORT to whichever com port your trinket is connected to
 2. Works! :)

-## Troubleshooting
-If you have flucuating values coming from the probe, you will need to solder a 10K resistor between the **3V** and **A4**.
-If you don't have one of that resistance, you can get once close to that.
-Just make sure to update the `SERIESRESISTOR` in the .ino file to the correct resistance.